bitcoin/bitcoin/depends/README.md

 Additional targets:

     download: run 'make download' to fetch all sources without building them
-    download-osx: run 'make download-osx' to fetch all sources needed for osx builds
+    download-osx: run 'make download-osx' to fetch all sources needed for macOS builds
     download-win: run 'make download-win' to fetch all sources needed for win builds
     download-linux: run 'make download-linux' to fetch all sources needed for linux builds